Employees need more than just a good paycheck from a job. So, what do they really want?

 Top 10 Expectations of a Good Manager

-Now that we have understood how to set manager expectations, we will break down the top 10 expectations of a good manager
+Now that we’ve understood how to set manager expectations, we’ll break down the top 10 expectations of a good manager

 You need to identify and regulate communication channels for all project discussions.
-But the truth is that long meetings for project updates can be a waste of time, while communications tend to get missed on different channels, like Slack, email, etc.
+But the truth is, long meetings for project updates can be a waste of time, while communications tend to get missed on different channels, like Slack, email, etc.

-Aim to create a comprehensive communication plan that outlines the strategies and objectives for internal and external communication within an organization.
+Moreover, aim to create a comprehensive communication plan that outlines the strategies and objectives for internal and external communication within your organization.

 A good plan must include the target audience, types of messages, how to communicate them, and how often to communicate.
 The more comprehensive the plan is, the better it will be for your project’s success.